Derek Walcott: Allegations of sexual harassment

 In 1982, a Harvard sophomore accused Walcott of sexual harassment in September 1981.
 She alleged that after she refused a sexual advance from him, she was given the only C in the class.
-In 1996 a student at Boston University sued Walcott for sexual harassment and "offensive sexual physical contact".
+In 1996, a student at Boston University sued Walcott for sexual harassment and "offensive sexual physical contact".
 The two reached a settlement.

 In 2009, Walcott was a leading candidate for the position of Oxford Professor of Poetry.
 He withdrew his candidacy after reports of the accusations against him of sexual harassment from 1981 and 1996.

-When the media learned that pages from an American book on the topic were sent anonymously to a number of Oxford academics, this aroused their interest in the university decisions.
+When the media learned that pages from an American book on the topic were sent anonymously to a number of Oxford academics, this aroused their interest in the university's decisions.
 Ruth Padel, also a leading candidate, was elected to the post.
 Within days, The Daily Telegraph reported that she had alerted journalists to the harassment cases.
 Under severe media and academic pressure, Padel resigned.
 Padel was the first woman to be elected to the Oxford post, and some journalists attributed the criticism of her to misogyny and a gender war at Oxford.
 They said that a male poet would not have been so criticized, as she had reported published information, not rumour.

-Numerous respected poets, including Seamus Heaney and Al Alvarez, published a letter of support for Walcott in The Times Literary Supplement, and criticized the press furor.
-Other commentators suggested that both poets were casualties of the media interest in an internal university affair, because the story "had everything, from sex claims to allegations of character assassination".
+Numerous respected poets, including Seamus Heaney and Al Alvarez, published a letter of support for Walcott in The Times Literary Supplement, and criticized the press furore.
+Other commentators suggested that both poets were casualties of the media interest in an internal university affair because the story "had everything, from sex claims to allegations of character assassination".
 Simon Armitage and other poets expressed regret at Padel's resignation.